-Most people experience at least once in their lifetime a toxic relationship.
+Most people experience at least one toxic relationship in their life.
 Toxic relationships are so described because they ultimately cause you more pain than good.
 However, while they might be easy to explain on paper, they are tricky to identify in real life – especially if you are in the middle of it.

 For anybody being stuck in such a difficult situation, your first instinct is not to escape from the relationship, but instead to look for a solution to improve your couple life.
 Not everything is black and white in life, and sometimes an unhappy relationship can be revived for the better.
 However, sometimes it can’t be, and you need to put your needs first.
 The only way of knowing what’s best is to take your needs into consideration from the start, here are some signs that you may need to start setting boundaries in your relationships.